Laxchan/Laxchan.github.io/index.md

 ## About me

-I am postdoctoral researcher at the Università degli Studi del Piemonte Orientale “Amedeo Avogadro”.
-My mentors are Prof. [Enea Bongiorno](https://upobook.uniupo.it/enea.bongiorno) and Prof.[Aldo Goia](https://upobook.uniupo.it/aldo.goia)
+I am a postdoctoral researcher at the Università degli Studi del Piemonte Orientale “Amedeo Avogadro”.
+My mentors are Prof. [Enea Bongiorno](https://upobook.uniupo.it/enea.bongiorno) and Prof. [Aldo Goia](https://upobook.uniupo.it/aldo.goia).

 You can use the [editor on GitHub](https://github.com/Laxchan/Laxchan.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.